-ROOT also comes with a C++ interpreter named CINT[16], which can be used for rapid prototyping.
+ROOT also comes with a C++ interpreter named CINT[3], which can be used for rapid prototyping.
 Thus, we also decided to use CINT as our user interface programming language.
 With this decision, our implementation uses ROOT as an object oriented data analysis framework, of which the analysis functions are written, and as a language for developing user interfaces.

-Integrating three software systems that are completely heterogeneous with respect to the implementation details is one of the major challenges we faced i.e. integrating NaradaBrokering written in Java with user interfaces written in ROOT and with Clarens server written in Python.
-The architecture uses a publish/ subscribe messaging infrastructure as the communication medium, and hence it should be accessible to all the entities in the system irrespective of the language they were written.
-We implemented a publish/ subscribe client in C++, and incorporated the necessary changes into Clarens in the Python language.
-This allows both Clarens and the user interfaces written in ROOT to access the publish/ subscribe capabilities of NaradaBrokering.
+NaradaBrokering is the main communication medium in our architecture, and hence, it should be accessible to all the entities in the system.
+Integrating NaradaBrokering written in Java with user interfaces written in ROOT and with Clarens server written in Python is one of the main challenges that we encounter.
+We implemented a publish/subscribe client in C++, and incorporated the necessary changes into Clarens in the Python language.
+This allows both Clarens and the user interfaces written in ROOT to access the publish/subscribe capabilities of NaradaBrokering.
 During the first phase of the work, we exclude the implementation of agents, and we are currently working on completing the implementation to comply with the proposed architecture.
 Figure 2 shows the user interface of the client program that a physicist can use for collaborative data analysis.